YichenGuo2002/SudokuW-Ease/README.md

 - (06/13/23): Learned about GraphQL.
 Decided to refactor existing Flask RESTful API to GraphQL + Graphene and connect to PostgreSQL database.
 Finished reconstructing a GraphQL+Graphene+Flask backend API system, and examined through Insomia.
 Set up frontend fetch API GraphQL request query.
 Found problem in system error handling. :cowboy_hat_face:
 - (06/14/23): Tested speed of RESTful API and GraphQL.
 Wrote [lab doc for examining the pros and cons of using GraphQL](./doc/SudokuW_Ease%20Lab%201%20RESTful%20API%20vs%20GraphQL.pdf).
 Planned to implement GraphQL realtime updates.

-*Summer Week 5/10 Plan: Implement GraphQL realtime updates. :o: Set up user system.
+*Summer Week 5/10 Plan: Implement GraphQL realtime updates:o:.
+Set up user system.
 Connect Application to PostgreSQL.
 Part I.*
 - (06/20/23): Set up web socket environment for realtime backend update.
 Still learning the concepts of web sockets.
 It is hard so took some time.
 Hope I can get through it! :sweat:
 - (06/21/23): Implemented SocketIO front end to send requests.
 Failed, couldn't find Socket.io-client module, and started troubleshooting.
 - (06/22/23): Switched to WebSockets front end to send requests.
 Modified Electron Windows option to enable web socket, but failed again for unknown reason.
 Decided that WebSocket is taking too long to implement and commented out this part for further implementation.
 This week, focus on connecting to PostgreSQL first. :mask: